awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

       });

-**Note**: There are other CSS files located in the Github repository that you must add to your project.
+**Note:** There are other CSS files located in the GitHub repository that you must add to your project.
 Ensure all of the files under the resources folder are included in your project.

-## Setup the RDS instance
+## Set up the RDS instance

 In this step, you create an Amazon RDS MySQL DB instance that maintains the data used by the AWS Tracker application.

-#### To setup a MySQL DB instance
+#### To set up a MySQL DB instance

 1. Sign in to the AWS Management Console and open the Amazon RDS console at https://console.aws.amazon.com/rds/.
 2. In the upper-right corner of the AWS Management Console, choose the AWS Region in which you want to create the DB instance.
 This example uses the US West (Oregon) Region.